Lucknow district: Religion

 There is harmony between people of different religions in the city of Lucknow.
 The Lucknow Pact between the Indian National Congress and the Muslim League was agreed upon at the joint session of both parties in 1915.
 Religious institutions include Sankat Mochan Hanuman Temple, Sri Ramakrishna Math and Chandrika Devi Temple.

 Languages

-At the time of the 2011 Census of India, 90.71% of the population in the district spoke Hindi (or a related language) and 7.56% Urdu as their first language.
+At the time of the 2011 Census of India, 89.15% of the population in the district reported Hindi, 7.56% Urdu and 1.56% Awadhi as their first language.

 Languages spoken here include Awadhi, a vernacular in the Hindi continuum spoken by over 38 million people, mainly in the Awadh region.
-Urdu and Hindi are also the two mainstream languages of the district.
+Hindi and Urdu are also the two mainstream languages of the district.
 Lucknow city is also home to speakers of languages throughout India.

 Agriculture

 There are three harvests, called by the typical Hindustani names of rabi, kharif, and zaid.
 Rabi is the springtime harvest, Kharif is the autumn harvest, and Zaid is the hot-weather harvest.
 The most important of the three harvests is kharif, which historically has always involved larger areas of cultivation than Rabi.
 Of the kharif crops, the most important was traditionally rice, grown in two kinds: early rice, harvested in July and not grown very extensively, and late or transplanted rice, harvested in October and November and far more extensively grown, especially in areas with heavier clayey soils.
 The second most important kharif crop was historically juwar, grown in loamier soils, usually mixed with arhar, and often used as fodder.
 Bajra (pearl millet) has also traditionally been grown extensively, particularly in areas with sandier soil.
 Today, the main kharif crops in Lucknow district are rice, maize, juwar, bajra, urad, mung beans, and soybeans.
 As for the rabi crops, the most important are wheat and barley, followed by gram, peas, arhar, and oilseeds.
 In the early 20th century, peas and barley were not as widely grown.
 There are only a few zaid crops, of which the most important in Lucknow district has historically been the melon; the melons grown here have been renowned for their taste.

 Most famous among Lucknow district's produce is the Dasheri mango, which are especially grown in the areas around Kakori and Malihabad.
 The Dasheri is said to have originated during the 18th century, as a chance seedling in the Nawab's gardens.
 Since then, the Dasheri has been spread throughout North India through continuous grafting.